US stocks rally as Iran tensions ease and chip sector rebounds

 *this image is generated using AI for illustrative purposes only.

-US stocks surged on Thursday as investors welcomed signs of easing geopolitical tensions in the Middle East, a sharp rebound in semiconductor stocks, and optimism surrounding the largest IPO in US history.
+US stocks surged on Thursday as investors welcomed signs of easing geopolitical tensions in the Middle East and a sharp rebound in semiconductor stocks.
 The rally marked the strongest single-day advance for the major indexes since April, driven by improved risk appetite and relief over potential diplomatic progress.
+The S&P 500 climbed 1.75% to close at 7,394.30, recovering much of the prior session's losses after President Donald Trump signaled that a peace agreement with Iran could be signed soon.
+Polymarket traders are betting the benchmark index will extend these gains at Friday's open, with the June 12 contract implying an 83% probability of a higher open.

 Market Indices Performance

 The major indices posted significant gains, with technology and semiconductor stocks leading the recovery.
-The Philadelphia Semiconductor Index surged nearly 8%, recording its strongest one-day gain in more than a year.
+The iShares Semiconductor ETF (NASDAQ: SOXX) gained more than 8%, recording its strongest one-day gain in over a year.
+Key chip movers included Micron Technology Inc. (NASDAQ: MU), Advanced Micro Devices Inc. (NASDAQ: AMD), and Intel Corp.
+(NASDAQ: INTC).

 Index Gain (Points) Gain (%) Close Value